Av. Regimiento de Patricios 251

 That is how, in 2005, Forge was born, as a non-profit organization headquartered in Switzerland and run from the southern district of the city of Buenos Aires, Argentina.
 Almost immediately, Forge had a great impact and drew a lot of attention in the public high schools where the program was introduced.
 The kids, their families, the companies that hired them, and the community as a whole, acknowledged that this could become a significant model to address youth unemployment in Latin America.

-In less than a decade, Forge has become a change agent in the region, with a far-reaching program that tackles key poverty drivers and develops a young workforce that is fully prepared to succeed in modern society.
+Forge has become a change agent in the region, with a far-reaching program that tackles key poverty drivers and develops a young workforce that is fully prepared to succeed in modern society.

 The services that Forge provides are 100% free for both the young people enrolled and the companies that hire program graduates.